 File appears → AI processes → file renamed → file moved to category folder.

 The Applied Files Panel shows everything that's been processed, so you can always check what happened.
-If a file was misplaced, use the undo feature to move it back.
+If a file was misplaced, turn Watch off and use the undo feature to move it back.

 For maximum reliability, RenameClick includes safeguards: destination folders are excluded from watching (prevents loops), and files must stabilize (finish downloading) before processing begins.